Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Strongly first order phase transition

-and quantitively evaluate it's relation with the Electroweak sphaleron energy inside the vacuum bubble.
-In Fig.~\ref{bnpc}, we present the relation among Electroweak sphaleron energy $E_{\rm sph}(T)$, phase transition strength $v(T)/T$, and the quantity of $PT_{sph}$ within 2HDM.
-The Electroweak sphaleron energy tends to close to the SM Electroweak sphaleron energy $E_{sph}^{SM}\sim 1.91 \times 4\pi v/g$ with increase of phase transition strength, where one have a large $PT_{sph}$.
-Due to the type-I 2HDM can have a much stronger phase transition strength, one generally have a much larger value of $PT_{sph}$.
-The BNPC is met when the sphaleron rate in the broken phase is lower than the Hubble expansion rate~\cite{Quiros:1999jp,Gan:2017mcv}\footnote{ Here, we note that, taking into account the bubble nucleation dynamics, one have a much stronger bound on the BNPC, which could be $\Gamma < 10^{-3} H$~\cite{Moore:2000jw}, and the duration of the phase transition can also alert the criteria given in Eq.~\ref{eq:PTsph2}~\cite{Moore:1998swa,Patel:2011th}.
+The BNPC is met when the sphaleron rate in the broken phase is smaller than the Hubble expansion rate~\cite{Quiros:1999jp,Gan:2017mcv}\footnote{ Here, we note that, taking into account the bubble nucleation dynamics, one have a much stronger bound on the BNPC, which could be $\Gamma < 10^{-3} H$~\cite{Moore:2000jw}, and the duration of the phase transition can also alert the criteria given in Eq.~\ref{eq:PTsph2}~\cite{Moore:1998swa,Patel:2011th}.
 To settle down the prefactor of the $\Gamma_{sph}$, and therefore to lower the uncertainty of the criteria, lattice simulation of the Electroweak sphaleron inside the bubble is necessary.
-At present, the lattice simulation is not able to perform for the larger phase transition strength, and new method is required to cure the problem. },
+At present, the lattice simulation is not able to perform for the larger phase transition strength, and new method is required to cure the problem. }, which yields

-with the numerical range in the right hand corresponds to the fluctuation determinant uncertainty $\kappa = (10^{-4} - 10^{-1})$~\cite{Dine:1991ck} and is comparable with the uncertainty coming from the numerical lattice simulation of the sphaleron rate at the Standard Model Electroweak crossover~\cite{DOnofrio:2014rug}.
+The numerical range in the right hand side corresponds to the fluctuation determinant uncertainty~\cite{Dine:1991ck}, which is comparable with the uncertainty coming from the numerical lattice simulation of the sphaleron rate at the standard model electroweak {\it cross-over}~\cite{DOnofrio:2014rug}.
+We calculate the electroweak sphaleron energy $E_{\rm sph}(T)$ with the approach given in Appendix.~\ref{sec:app}.

+In Fig.~\ref{bnpc}, we present the relation among the electroweak sphaleron energy $E_{\rm sph}(T)$, the phase transition strength $v(T)/T$, and the quantity of $PT_{sph}$ inside the vacuum bubble.
+With the increase of the phase transition strength, the electroweak sphaleron energy at the nucleation temperature is found to close to the SM scenario ($E_{sph}^{SM}\sim 1.91 \times 4\pi v/g$), where one have a large $PT_{sph}$ which can sufficiently quench the electroweak sphaleron process inside the vacuum bubble and therefore keep the net baryon numbers generated at the EWPT.
+As will be studied in the following, one may have a strong gravitational wave signal that can be detected at LISA for a large $PT_{sph}$, meaning that the gravitational wave may serve as a test of parameter spaces for the EWB\footnote{This is consistent with the tree-level driven phase transition scenario~\cite{Zhou:2019uzq}. }.